Sid481/smart-gram/README.md

-# 🌐 Tembhurni Gram Panchayat Website
+# 🌐 Smart Gram Panchayat Website

 A full-stack web application for **Tembhurni Gram Panchayat** to display events, images, videos, and town information.